HackAssistant/registration/README.md

 - `git clone https://github.com/hackupc/backend && cd backend`
 - `virtualenv env --python=python3`
 - `source ./env/bin/activate`
+- `pip install -r requirements.txt`
 - (Optional) If using Postgres, set up the necessary environment variables for its usage before this step
-- `pip install -r requirements.txt`
 - `python manage.py migrate`
-- `python manage.py createsuperuser`
+- `python manage.py createsuperuser` (creates super user to manage all the app)

 ## Available enviroment variables

 - **SG_KEY**: SendGrid API Key.
 Mandatory if you want to use SendGrid as your email backend.
 You can manage them [here](https://app.sendgrid.com/settings/api_keys).
 Note that if you don't add it the system will write all emails in the filesystem for preview.
 You can replace the email backend easily.
 See more [here](https://djangopackages.org/grids/g/email/).
 Also enables Sendgrid lists integration.
-- **PROD_MODE**(optional): Disables debug mode.
-Avoids using filesystem mail backend.
+- **PROD_MODE**(optional): Disables Django debug mode.
 - **SECRET**(optional): Sets web application secret.
 You can generate a random secret with python running: `os.urandom(24)`
 - **PG_PWD**(optional): Postgres password.
 Also enables Postgres as the default database with the default values specified below.
 - **PG_NAME**(optional): Postgres database name.
 Default: backend